Skip To Main Content

 Character

-You can guide young Aiglonians to find their passion by helping us ‘go beyond’ in three programme areas across Mind, Body and Spirit: an innovation lab, an entrepreneurship hub, year-round ski training facilities, and the Steinway Project.
+You can guide young Aiglonians to find their passion by helping us ‘go beyond’ in three programme areas: an innovation lab, an entrepreneurship hub, and the Steinway Project.

 Exgterior Image of Le Cerf